TristanVanBuren/autocomit/readme.md

 <pre>
 bash
-place in a script chmod +x it and run in the folder comtaining the project
+place in a script chmod +x it and run in the folder comtaining the project this will also run in a vs terminal just tested

 for run in {1..10}; do